open-sdg/open-sdg/docs/tutorials/data-source-sdmx.md

     label: My custom label
 ```

-As above, you can either use the site configuration form to generate a new `_data/site_config.yml` file, or change the file directly.
+As above, you can either use the site configuration form to generate a new `_data/site_config.yml` file, or change the file directly in your site repository.

 Note that these correspond to the `observation_attributes` in the `indicator_options` section of the data configuration you set above.